 From what I have been told, my mother was introduced to Mencap through a training centre that my brother attended as a teenager.
 She always asked them for advice on John’s rights, as well as her own rights as a parent.

 She’d cared for John full time at home until recently, when it became apparent as a pensioner she was struggling, so we were very lucky to find John a house with excellent supported living.
 He’s really thriving in his new environment.
-Mencap also gave us a lot of valuable advice on how to make the transaction easier for us all, which helped a lot.
+Mencap also gave us a lot of valuable advice on how to make the transition easier for us all, which helped a lot.

 Recently, I had to get in contact with the Mencap legal team for advice about night care for my brother.
 The legalities are complex and seem to be constantly changing – I was just glad that someone could help steer me in the right direction.
 Without Mencap, I wouldn’t have known how to stand up for John’s right to night care.